One man’s crusade to clean up the SBC is reporter Julie Roy’s podcast with SBC presidential candidate Randy Adams.

 The LifeWay mess.
 It is highly unusual for any denominational leader, and state convention CEOs are such, to criticize another SBC entity.
 Adams is unrestrained for the most part.
 Adams’ solution is to have trustee training and correct matters at that level.
 Generally agree with that.
 Not much else the SBC president can do other than to use his bully pulpit to call attention to these things.

 Sex abuse database?
 It was not clear if Adams was calling specifically for the SBC to create this or not.
 His statement was that we ought to have a broader database that includes other religious bodies.
 Not much chance of that which gives him a good talking point without worrying about the details.
-We already have broad databases for convicted child sex abusers.
+We already have broad databases with the help of Garde Wilson criminal lawyers for convicted child sex abusers.
 Adding individuals to a national database when their actions are sinful but not criminal seems tricky.
 The subject of credibly accused abusers wasn’t brought up by the interviewer.
 Adams has assured himself of further questions on this.

 The SBC has four candidates.
 Adams is the only one that might be called an outsider.
 Ordinarily, I’d be highly receptive to a reformer…but then there’s all that NAMB stuff.